 #MeToo – The Place of Social Movements in Business and Advertising

-What does the success of this movement and its continued influence on media say about modern consumers?
+What do the success of this movement and its continued influence on media say about modern consumers?
 The connection may seem straightforward.
-However, we also now have a great deal of insight into consumers’ minds — and we can more accurately estimate their willingness to interact with different types of ads.
+However, we also now have a great deal of insight into consumers’ minds.
+We can more accurately estimate their willingness to interact with different types of ads.

 So what exactly are your consumers looking for in this day and age?
 Let’s examine the #MeToo movement through a marketing lens.

 Meet the #MeToo Movement

 Tarana Burke pioneered the #MeToo movement.
 She coined the hashtag back in 2006, but it caught fire in 2017 as women began tweeting.
 The terms alongside sexual assault allegations against Hollywood producer Harvey Weinstein.
 Women from all industries began telling stories of the sexual harassment they endured along their career paths — and people listened.
 In 2018 alone, 201 men were replaced after reports of inappropriate behavior on their part rose to the surface.